himamshu2025-del/comparison/dev/himamshu/README.md

 - **Generate 10 Global Insights** with a click of a button.
 - **Select a country** to see 10 country-specific insights.
 - **Interactive charts** showing biodiversity-based export values.
+- **Country icons and images** for visual guidance.
 - **Polished UI** with responsive cards, buttons, and dropdown selectors.

-## Country Snapshots

-Countries included:
+## Countries Included

-- Germany, USA, China, India, Netherlands, France, Norway, Switzerland, UK, Brazil
+Germany, USA, China, India, Netherlands, France, Norway, Switzerland, UK, Brazil

-Insights include:

-- Key sustainable trade practices
-- Biodiversity-based trade values
-- Voluntary sustainability standards (VSS)
-- Due-diligence and compliance initiatives
-- Digital traceability and capacity-building efforts

 ## Folder Structure